 Yes, we can divide nouns into several subcategories for learning purposes.
 While proper and common are two areas that you might see as the main types of nouns, you can further divide them.
 Some examples of common nouns that you can put into different groups include countable, uncountable, abstract, concrete, and collective nouns for groups.
 It is important to note that some nouns in any of these classifications could also serve as nouns that are not common.

 To dig a little deeper, consider the words crab and tea.
 One is countable, but you can't count the other one.
 However, they are both still common noun examples that you would simply put in their own subcategories.
 The same is true for words like office or anger.
 Both of these words express concrete and abstract things, respectively, but they are still an expression of general rather than specific nouns.

 A typical common noun can take on various roles within the structure of a sentence.
 The subject may be the place where you see such a noun the most.
 For example, The child painted a picture sees the noun child, denoting a general person, acting as the subject.
 Additionally, picture is also a common noun example in the same sentence, but it takes the form of a direct object.
 If we follow this sentence with the child showed the parents a finished picture, then we see that the word parents is another example of this type of noun, and it takes the form of an indirect object here.

 Examples of common nouns are everywhere in the writing that we see almost every day.
-Therefore, it shouldn’t take you long to start recognizing them automatically, including the different ways in which you can incorporate them into a sentence.
+Therefore, it shouldn’t take long to start recognizing them automatically, including the different ways you can incorporate them into a sentence.
 As a final note, remember that all proper nouns should have common equivalents, but the reverse isn’t necessarily true.